vufon/dcrwallet/rpc/documentation/api.md

 - `int64 balance_to_maintain`: When set, the account will purchase as many tickets as possible without going under this amount.

+- `int64 max_ticket_price`: When set, the account will purchase when the ticket price does not exceed this price.

 **Response:** `stream RunTicketBuyerResponse`

 **Expected errors:**